 A way to do that is to build amazing outdoor space and indoor atmosphere.

 Older People Have Money

 If only we could afford that Corvette in our 20’s, when we could appreciate it.
 Whether middle-class or wealthy, most people have considerably more money in the later years of their life.
-People in their 40’s, 50’s and 60’s have considerably more money than those in their 20’s and early 30’s.
+People in their 40’s, 50’s and 60’s have considerably more money than those in their younger counterparts.

-These are the same people at risk with getting sick from coronavirus and the other sicknesses that inevitably go around.
-Luckily, they have the money to improve their home and their outdoor living spaces.
+These are the same people most at risk with getting sick from coronavirus and the other sicknesses that inevitably go around.
+Luckily, they have the resources to improve their home and their outdoor living spaces.

 No matter what happens with Corona Virus or other pandemics, work from home is here to stay.
 As the housing begins market slows down, property owners will start focusing on upgrading their backyards or outdoor locations.
 This is an incredible opportunity for contractors to be part of that marketplace and consumers to maximize the time they spend at home.